ianjchadwick/SafeStar-Robotics/python_prototype/README.md

 ## Features

 - Weighted 2D grid map with obstacles and exits
-- Wavefront-based hazard propagation
+- Wavefront-based safety score propagation (higher score = farther from hazard, safer)
-- Modified A* that balances proximity to exits and distance from hazards
+- Modified A* that balances proximity to exits and maximizes safety score
 - Visualization with `pygame` to render paths, hazards, and environments

 ---